 A second interworking profile in the direction of the SIP trunk was created, by adding a new profile in this case.
-Select Global Profiles \rightarrow Server Interworking on the left navigation pane and click Add (not shown).
+Select Global Profiles $\rightarrow$ Server Interworking on the left navigation pane and click Add (not shown).

-- Enter a descriptive name for the new profile. - Click Next, then click Finish on the last tab leaving remaining fields with default values (not shown).
+- Enter a descriptive name for the new profile. - Click Next.